 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 How to Stop Debt Collectors From Calling

-A debt collector, often called a collection agency, is a company that works to convince consumers to pay their credit obligations.
-An original creditor may hire debt collectors to work on their behalf.
-Yet in many cases, debt collectors purchase unpaid debts from other companies (typically for pennies on the dollar) and become the new owners of the debt.
+A debt collector, often called a collection agency, is a company that works to convince consumers to pay their overdue credit obligations.

 Debt collectors are governed by the Fair Debt Collection Practices Act (FDCPA), a federal law that protects you from abusive or unfair debt collection.
-Notable guidelines debt collectors must follow under the FDCPA include:
+Debt collectors must follow these guidelines under the FDCPA: